Beck Bamberger is the co-founder of OnePitch.

 With a 6:1 ratio for publicists to journalists, Beck Bamberger understands the frustrations that accompany this statistic.
 Especially, when it comes to pitching the media.
 There are major inefficiencies when it comes to these two groups and she is on a mission to address this problem and create a solution.
-She wears many hats between her time at OnePitch and BAM Communications, which helps her to bring new ideas and solutions to the table.
+She wears many hats between her time as the backbone of both OnePitch and BAM Communications, which helps her to bring new ideas and solutions to the table.

 To close out the second Q&A interview on OnePitch leaders, Beck is going to be going into detail about OnePitch, her role, day-to-day and how she is directly impacting the democratization between publicists and journalists.

 The problem of pitching was so obvious and huge to me as both a publicist and as a former journalist.
 It’s a solution that seems so needed and yet, there was really nothing in the market addressing pitch curation that protected the journalist and secured results for publicists

 There is no typical day.
 If it’s Monday, I have a full line up of calls with my direct reports at BAM and OnePitch.
 If it is a “tour day” when I’m in SF, LA, or NYC, I’m back to back with in-person meetings with venture capitalists.
 I typically get up at 5 am every day and like to go to bed before 10 pm, no matter what the day, though (check out a pic of the SD office below!).

 What motivates you to come to work each day?

 It depends on the day.
 Sometimes I get a big kick out of building something from nothing, something that was just an idea in my mind.